 To find the recipe for this asparagus tart, visit the asparagus phyllo tart recipe on the Produce Made Simple website.
 The Produce Made Simple website is packed full of information on fresh produce with lots of recipe inspiration, so be sure to stick around!

 This post is sponsored by Produce Made Simple.
 I was compensated monetarily.
-Thanks for supporting the companies that allow me to create content for Kitchen Heals Soul.
+Thanks for supporting the companies that allow me to create content.
 As always, please know that I wouldn’t work with a sponsor nor recommend a product if it wasn’t worth it.